-As a major input into the country-specific FEWER proposal this report is intended mainly for interested parties and stakeholders in Dominica, and those regionally associated with the FEWER project, to be aware of and validate the findings.
-These actors and agencies include the fisheries authority, fisherfolk organisations, individual small-scale fishers and boat owners, meteorological services, disaster management agency, physical planning unit, coast guard/marine police unit, telecommunications regulator, CRFM, Red Cross and others.
+As a major input into the country-specific FEWER proposal this report is intended mainly for interested parties and stakeholders in St Vincent, and those regionally associated with the FEWER project, to be aware of and validate the findings.
+These actors and agencies include the fisheries authority, fisherfolk organisations, individual small-scale fishers and boat owners, meteorological services, disaster management agency, physical planning unit, coast guard, telecommunications regulator, CRFM, Red Cross and others.
 These actors have different perspectives and interests, and are unlikely to see the national situation in the same way.
 Yet, we need sufficient consensus on the validity of the findings to serve as the foundation for the solution, and confirm buy-in for its implementation.

-Readers not immersed in the subject matter may wish to familiarize themselves with the most recent national report on disaster risk reduction (DRR), the PPCR project and the report of the 2016 CDEMAled Caribbean Early Warning System Workshop.
+Readers not immersed in the subject matter may wish to familiarize themselves with the PPCR and project, as well as a recent regional meeting on EWS, plus the most recent national report on disaster risk reduction (DRR).
 Note that emergency response is typically taken as a final component of EWS.
 In this work that focuses on the Dissemination and Communication component we treat early warning and emergency response as separate, but closely related, since there are both critical similarities and critical differences regarding communication characteristics and requirements.
 Readers may use this report as a resource, or baseline, for maintenance and further development of FEWER beyond the lifetime of the original project.
 The intended audience therefore also includes future teams who may wish to modify or extend the software solution or other aspects of information and communication technology (ICT), as well as those who wish to address associated fisheries-related challenges and opportunities.